 We refer to the revolving credit facility and the term loan facilities collectively as the senior secured credit facilities.
+The senior secured credit facilities

-We will describe the terms and covenants of the senior secured credit facilities in a Current Report on Form 8-K after we enter into definitive agreements relating thereto.
-We expect that the revolving credit facility will be available for working capital and for general corporate purposes.
+We will describe the terms and covenants of the senior secured credit facilities in an amendment to the registration statement of which this Information Statement forms a part.
+We expect that the revolving credit facility will be available for working capital and for general corporate purposes, and that up to \$ will be available under the revolving facility for letters of credit.
 The revolving credit facility will be undrawn on the Distribution date.